 If you’ve locked in an interest rate on a fixed-rate financial product, i.e. an auto loan or personal loan, your interest rate won’t impacted by the prime rate, as it was cemented at the time you applied for the loan.

 Adjustable rates most commonly come up in the context of mortgages.
 An adjustable-rate mortgage has an interest rate that stays fixed for a period of time after the beginning of the loan.
-Once that time frame is up, it adjusts, typically once a year for the remainder of the term.
-ARMs may be adjusted by adding the prime rate to a margin, but most commonly, other indexes like LIBOR, SOFR and CMT are used.
+Once that time frame is up, it adjusts, typically once or twice a year for the remainder of the term.
+ARMs may be adjusted by adding the prime rate to a margin, but most commonly, other indexes like SOFR and CMT are used.
 However, these indexes themselves may in turn be influenced by the prime rate.

 How Is The Prime Rate Determined?